DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/usecase/view-medicines-history/index.md

-### List view: record with exessive entries
+### List view: record with excessive entries

 #### The user can:

 1. see [record with entries]() **PLUS**

-2. see that some older entries are not shown
+2. see that there are more entries not shown

-3. see the date range that the hidden entries cover

-4. see when the record was last checked
+   1. see the amount and time frame of entries not shown

 ### List view: record with activity highlights

    #### The user can:

    1. see [record with entries]() **PLUS**
+      2. see an activity summary
+            1. see if an activity added a medicine
-      2. see an activity summary on any changed entry
+            2. see if an activity changed a medicine
-            1. summary of medicine additions in the entry
-            2. summary of medicine modifications in the entry

 ### item summary view